 Can I transfer my critique?

 No. If you can’t make it to your critique session, please contact one of the agent/editor co-chairs (listed under “Manuscript Critique” above) to let them know that you cannot make your session.
 They will then offer that spot to someone on the waiting list.
-You are welcome to cancel your registration, with the understanding that your cancellation is not refundable, and then take a session from another agent (if that agent has open sessions).
+It’s not fair to people on the waiting list if sessions are offered to other authors.

 Can I get a refund if I can’t make my critique session?